GoogleChrome/web.dev/src/site/content/en/blog/squoosh-v2/index.md

 ## New codecs support

-We now support OxiPNG, MozJPEG, WebP, and AVIF, in addition to codecs natively supported in your Browser.
+We now support OxiPNG, MozJPEG, WebP, and AVIF, in addition to codecs natively supported in your browser.
 A new codec was made possible again with the use of WebAssembly.
 By compiling a codec encoder and decoder as WebAssembly module users can access and experiment with newer codecs even if their preferred browser does not support them.

-To learn more about different codecs, we will be kicking off Understanding Image Codecs series on web.dev so stay tuned!

 ## Launching a command line Squoosh!

 Ever since the original launch in 2018, common user request was to interact with Squoosh programmatically without UI.
-We felt a bit conflicted about this path since our app was a UI on top of command line based codec tools.
+We felt a bit conflicted about this path since our app was a UI on top of command-line-based codec tools.
 However we do understand the desire to interact with the whole package of codecs instead of multiple tools.
 Squoosh CLI does just that.

 {% YouTube 'FUqn8eOxCP4' %}